-The Village Club at Lake Success has long been renowned as one of the true golfing gems of the Gold Coast of Long Island.
+The Village Club of Lake Success has long been renowned as one of the true golfing gems of the Gold Coast of Long Island.
 Founded in 1928, the course was designed by world leading architects Raynor and McDonald, who also designed The Creek Club, Piping Rock, and Mid Ocean to name a few.
 Our club was the original site of the Deepdale Club until 1956.

 Over the past 20 years the club has spent over $20 million on a brand new clubhouse, new pro shop building, new drainage and new irrigation systems.
 Our course conditions are superior.
 Tree lined fairways, multiple water holes and undulating greens create a superior golf experience for low handicappers and beginners alike.

 Trustees of the Village of Lake Success have been authorized to acquire the Deepdale Golf Course by condemnation.
 In a vote held last week, the vote in favor of acquiring 116 acres of the course was 349 to 232.